EndPointCorp/end-point-blog/2025/07/integrating_grape_with_sidekiq_for_asynchronous_processing_in_rails.md

 # Integrating Grape with Sidekiq for Asynchronous Processing in Rails

 When building an API in a Rails application using Grape, there is a natural tendency to handle all logic synchronously.
-For small applications or internal tools, that can be fine.
+For small applications or internal tools, that can work well.
 But for a growing SaaS platform or public-facing API, doing too much work in the request cycle leads to slower response times and can make your endpoints fragile.

 This post walks through the process of integrating Grape with Sidekiq so that heavy tasks can be moved to background workers.
 The goal is to keep endpoints fast and resilient while offloading expensive processing.